Queens Joint Custody Lawyers

 Throughout the state of New York, child custody proceedings are handled by the Family Court system.
 This branch of the state’s judicial system has a number of idiosyncrasies that make it a challenging and singular area of the law.
-If you find yourself involved in a child custody dispute, the single best thing that you can do to ensure that you have the best possible chances of obtaining a satisfactory outcome is to hire a dedicated lawyer who specializes in child custody proceedings.
+If you find yourself involved in a child custody dispute, the single thing that you can do to ensure that you have the possible chances of obtaining a satisfactory outcome is to hire a dedicated lawyer who specializes in child custody proceedings.

 In New York, the Family Court system is heavily informed by case law.
 While there do exist statutory laws, such as the Domestic Relations Laws, that govern the legal subject matter of the state’s Family Courts, the vast majority of the controlling law in this area has been established through precedential rulings and judicial review.
 This means that the complex web of case law that guides every decision of the Family Court must be extremely well understood by any lawyer who is going to represent you in a child custody case.
-Out lawyers are specialists in this area, with the expertise, skills and winning track record that lets you know your case is in the best of hands.
+Out lawyers are s in this area, with the expertise, skills and winning track record that lets you know your case is in the of hands.

 The two types of custody

 In queens, as in the rest of the state, there are two broad categories of custody that can be awarded by the judge overseeing your case.
 The first is termed physical custody.
 This is the kind of custody that is awarded to the parent at whose home the child primarily resides.
 Although it is possible to have joint physical custody, the vast majority of cases appearing before the Family Courts involve designating and custodial and non-custodial parent.
 This is simply due to the fact that the vast majority of divorce cases result in the former occupants of the the marital domicile physically separating, a condition that would preclude the awarding of joint physical custody.